Randomscriptz/BaliHaiTour/wp-content/plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 * Version 6.3.10:
 * `yikes-mailchimp-countries-with-zip` - Control which countries the zip field displays for.
 If the chosen country is not in this array, the zip field will fade out. @params: $countries_with_zip, $form_id
 * `yikes-mailchimp-state-province-list` - Add or remove options from the states dropdown list.
 Default: All U.S. States and Canadian Provinces - @params: $state_and_province_list, $form_id
+* Version 6.3.13:
+* `yikes-mailchimp-use-nonce-verification` - Control whether we verify the nonce on form submissions.
+Default: `true` (by default, we check the nonce). @params: $use_nonce, $form_id
+* `yikes-mailchimp-wp-comment-integration-placement` - Control the placement of the subscription checkbox for the WP Comment Form integration.
+Default: `comment_form_field_comment` (after the comment textarea box) - @params: $comment_form_field.
+This filter allows you to choose which WP Comment Form filter to use, and for the full list of WP Comment Form filters, check the documentation: https://codex.wordpress.org/Function_Reference/comment_form.
+* 6.3.14:
+* `yikes-mailchimp-wooco-integration-checkbox-classes` - Control the classes that are added to the checkbox for the WooCommerce Checkout Integration.
+Default: 'form-row-wide' - @params: $classes
+* 6.3.15:
+* `yikes-mailchimp-{$merge_tag}-description-html` - Filter the full block of HTML that will be used for the form field's description. @params: $description_full, $description_text, $form_id
+* `yikes-mailchimp-{$interest_group_id}-description-html` - Filter the full block of HTML that will be used for the interest group field's description. @params: $description_full, $description_text, $form_id
+* 6.3.18:
+* `yikes-mailchimp-checkbox-integration-body` - Filter the full request body of a checkbox integration subscribe API call. @params: $data, $type
+* `yikes-mailchimp-ignore-required-array-field` - For server side validation, filter the required/unrequired fields.
+Due to the way MailChimp requires addresses, this is only useful for address 2 at the moment. @params: $non_required_fields, $form_id
+* 6.3.19:
+* `yikes-mailchimp-save-form-filter - Filter all of a form's data before it gets saved. @params: $form_updates, $form_id
+* `yikes-mailchimp-datepicker-options` - Filter all of the options for the jQuery datepicker. @params: $datepicker_options, $form_id
+* 6.3.20:
+* `yikes-mailchimp-integration-is-user-subscribed` - Override the integration checkbox for already subscribed users. @params: $subscribed, $integration_type.

 **Actions**